rmoazed/Brain-Hemorrhage-Segmentation-App/README.md

 - Adjust probability thresholds to observe their impact on mask quality

 It is deployed in the cloud for public access.
+If the app has not been recently accessed, it may take a maximum of 30 seconds to load.
 The link is as follows:

 [See App Here](https://brain-hemorrhage-segmentation-app-fxuflb7mf9tyusncpubyjp.streamlit.app/)